evmos/ethermint/docs/guides/validators/faq.md

 ### What is a delegator?

-Delegators are Atom holders who cannot, or do not want to run a validator themselves.
-Atom holders can delegate Photons to a validator and obtain a part of their revenue in exchange (for more detail on how revenue is distributed, see [**What is the incentive to stake?**](#what-is-the-incentive-to-stake?) and [**What are validators commission?**](#what-are-validators-commission?) sections below).
+Delegators are Photon holders who cannot, or do not want to run a validator themselves.
+Photon holders can delegate Photons to a validator and obtain a part of their revenue in exchange (for more detail on how revenue is distributed, see [**What is the incentive to stake?**](#what-is-the-incentive-to-stake?) and [**What are validators commission?**](#what-are-validators-commission?) sections below).

 Because they share revenue with their validators, delegators also share risks.
 Should a validator misbehave, each of their delegators will be partially slashed in proportion to their delegated stake.
 This is why delegators should perform due diligence on validators before delegating, as well as spreading their stake over multiple validators.

 Delegators play a critical role in the system, as they are responsible for choosing validators.
-Being a delegator is not a passive role: Delegators should actively monitor the actions of their validators and participate in governance.
-For more, read the [delegator's faq](https://hub.cosmos.network/main/delegators/delegator-faq.html).
+Being a delegator is not a passive role: delegators should actively monitor the actions of their validators and participate in governance.
+For more, read the Cosmos Hub's [delegator's faq](https://hub.cosmos.network/main/delegators/delegator-faq.html).

 ## Becoming a Validator